tidalcycles/tidal-doc/docs/reference/harmony_melody.md

 Type: rolledBy :: Pattern (Ratio Integer) -> Pattern a -> Pattern a
 ```

-The rolledBy function works the same as rolled, but allows you to specify the fraction of the event that the notes will be spread over, or the "length" of the roll
+The `rolledBy` function works the same as `rolled`, but allows you to specify the fraction of the event that the notes will be spread over, or the "length" of the roll.

 ```haskell
 d1 $ rolledBy 0.45 $ n "<a'm9'8 e'7sus4'8>" # sound "superpiano"
 ```